-A student who is dropped from a course due to excessive absences will receive a grade of W regardless of class average.
-A student who is suspended from PRCC due to excessive absences in a required developmental course will receive an W grade for the course.
-Grades assigned for non-developmental course(s) that the suspended student was enrolled in will be recorded as W or F based upon their course averages, unless the limit of allowable absences has been exceeded.
+A student who is dropped from a course due to excessive absences will receive a grade of W. A student who is suspended from PRCC due to excessive absences in a required developmental course will receive a W grade for the course.

 An instructor may assign an I (incomplete) in the rare circumstance in which a student has not completed the requirements for a course as a result of an accident, illness, or other approved reason.
 An incomplete grade is to be awarded only if the student and instructor have communicated prior to the submission of semester grades.
 If the requirements for the course are not completed, and the grade for the course is not assigned before the end of the next Fall or Spring semester, the grade of I will be changed to F unless otherwise approved for or approved by the dean of the instructional area.
-(A student who takes the final examination for a course may not be assigned a grade of I.)